bsquizz/ocdeployer/example/README.md

 If we had more sets, you could deploy only set1 and set2 with the below command.
 Note that even though we have listed `set2` first, it will still get deployed in the order the service sets are listed in `_cfg.yml`

-`$ ocdeployer -c set2,set1 -e prod-env.yml myrpoject`
+`$ ocdeployer -s set2,set1 -e prod-env.yml myrpoject`

 ## High-level steps of the deploy process